aerstudio/Phallanxpress/README.md

 You must have the json-api plugin installed in your wordpress.

-To install it, just copy the folder `json-api` to you plugins folder.
+To install it, just copy the folder `json-api` to your `plugins` folder.
 Usually in `wp-content` folder in your wordpress file structure.

 You have to activate the plugin in your wordpress.
 Go to the plugins page and click on `activate`.